Sales pipeline coverage ratio: A guide

 By monitoring their pipeline coverage consistently, sales teams can make more accurate forecast coverage calculations, which enables more confident, reliable predictions for future sales.

-While the frequency your team should measure their pipeline goals will depend on your business needs and goals, there are some best practices you can follow as a general guide.
+While the frequency at which your team should measure their pipeline goals will depend on your business needs and goals, there are some best practices you can follow as a general guide.

 For instance, reviewing coverage on a daily basis and establishing a regular interval to measure current and future coverage (e.g., once a week) is a great way to familiarize yourself and your team with up-to-date realities and expectations.
 This is a time-consuming, burdensome feat without the proper tools, but a sales platform can help managers and sellers use historical data from every part of the pipeline to quickly perform these measurements.

-In fact, the right sales technology can automatically collect and analyze accurate, updated data and enable your sales and marketing teams to use their pipeline coverage ratio efficiently.
-Instead of wasting time manually pulling data — which, without the right tools is often incomplete — powerful sales tools ensure accurate, up-to-date results and complete visibility into the pipeline.
+In fact, the right sales technology can automatically collect and analyze accurate, up-to-date data and enable your sales and marketing teams to use their pipeline coverage ratio efficiently, rather than wasting time manually pulling data that, without the right tools, is often incomplete.
+Powerful sales tools ensure accurate, up-to-date results and complete visibility into the pipeline.

 How to manage pipeline coverage